ashfurrow/blog/source/blog/2015-11-03-putting-a-uicollectionview-in-a-uitableviewcell-in-swift.html.markdown

 }
 ```

+END_WIDE

 Nice.
 OK, now we just need to use the property.

 Returning to our view controller, we can modify the `willDisplayCell` function and add another function.
 These will retrieve and set the collection view offsets.

-First create a new dictionary to store the
+First create a new dictionary to store the offests, corresponding to their rows.

+BEGIN_WIDE

 ```swift
 class ViewController: UITableViewController {